 - parenting payment (single).

-The table below shows the rates for the first 7 pension types in the list above in dollars per fortnight applying in the period from 20 March 2019 to 19 September 2019 inclusive.
+The table below shows the rates for the first 4 pension types in the list above in dollars per fortnight (pf) applying in the period from 20 September 2021 to 19 March 2022 inclusive.

 (not residing in Australia or absent from Australia for a continuous period exceeding 6 weeks ( in most cases))